Soleedus/debian-i3gaps/README.md

 `sudo reboot`

 3. To start i3, type in `startx`
-4. You will need to set GTK theme manually in Chrome.
+4. You will need to set GTK theme manually in Chromium.
 5. You may now comment out deb-src lines from your /etc/apt/sources.list

 IMPORTANT!